jkey-67/spyglass/README.md

  - now you can manage the Ansiblex Jump Gates from inside Spyglass
  - the registered chars can be switched from Spyglass
  - fixing ESI search changes

+ ### 1.6.3
+ - using QT6 with PySide6 now
+ - preset of statistic and jump connections now work
+ - using pyside6-uic for ui files
+ - copy structure names in game now worl with Photon UI enabled

 ## Features with API registration
 Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentication.[SSO](https://developers.eveonline.com/blog/article/sso-endpoint-deprecations-2)